Code-Institute-Submissions/LAMcGuinness-MS3/README.md

 ### Design

 Used [Abode Color](https://color.adobe.com/explore) to get an idea of a color scheme for site.
 Type in 'healthy food' and went with a red/green/orange there.
-Colors associated with fruits and vegetables.
+Colors associated with fruits and vegetables/healthy foods.

 ### Wireframes

 ## Features
+* Navigation Bar & Side Nav Bar
+    - Users can navigate throughout the website easily with the aid of the navigation bar.
+    - SideNav on smaller screens shows navigation links in drop down menu.
+* Create Account
+    - New users can create account to share, edit and delete their own recipes with other users.
+* Log In
+    - Log In section where users are brought to their profiles and can see their recipes
+* Log Out
+    - Allows user to log out and removes cookies
+* Add Recipe
+    -
+* Recipe section
+    - Users can see recipes clearly broken into sections:
+        1. Name /type of meal
+        2. Ingredients for meal
+        3. Method for meal
+        4. Who the creator of the recipe is
+* Footer
+    - It also contains links to their social media accounts along with company name, moto and copyright.

+## Future Release Updates

 ## Technologies Used
 ### Languages